 Dual diagnosis treatment at Enterhealth

-At Enterhealth, we employ a full-time staff that includes highly trained psychiatrists, neuropsychologists, and master’s level therapists who work onsite and have expertise in the following areas:
+At Enterhealth, we employ a full-time staff that includes highly trained psychiatrists, psychologists, and master’s level therapists who work onsite and have expertise in the following areas:

 - Individual and group talk therapy and counseling

 - Family talk therapy and counseling